JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Two-Factor Authentication Enhancements

-### Additional Verification for Critical Edits
+### Additional Verification for Critical Settings

 Starting with version 2023.05, users who pass the two-factor authentication have one hour to perform security-related actions: disable 2FA, change user password and/or email, and generate access tokens.
-Once this period expires, users must re-confirm their identities and pass a new 2FA verification before proceeding with these edits.
+Once this period expires, users must re-confirm their identities and pass a new 2FA verification before proceeding with these actions.

 This new behavior adds an extra layer of protection for your TeamCity server.